 On the contrary, God’s law and many of His statutes are eternal, which we will soon confirm.
 For example, the Lord established both the Sabbath and Feast of Passover as eternal ordinances with Israel,[iii] and He established the Aaronic priesthood as an eternal service unto the Lord.[iv]
 Yeshua Himself said, “For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:18).

-These scriptures contradict the entirety of the church’s assumption that the law has somehow ended as an unfortunate dispensation, given only to the Israelites to endure until Christ would come and turn His full attention to the gentiles, who could now enjoy the blessings of the New Covenant without any obligation to uphold God’s biblical and moral foundation established through the Mosaic Law.
+These scriptures contradict the entirety of the church’s assumption that the law has somehow ended as an unfortunate dispensation.
+This dispensation, given only to the Israelites and given for them to endure until Christ would come, and then turn His full attention to the Gentiles, who could now enjoy the blessings of the New Covenant without any obligation to uphold God’s biblical and moral foundation established through the Mosaic Law.

-Yeshua’s very statement, till all is fulfilled summarily includes, but is not limited to the feasts of the Lord.
-These point, not only to the first advent of Christ, but His return as well.
+Yeshua’s very statement, till all, is fulfilled summarily includes but is not limited to the feasts of the Lord.
+These holy convocations point, not only to the first advent of Christ but His return as well.
 This prophetic declaration by Yeshua also implies the complete physical and spiritual restoration of Israel’s governance, which is comprised of both the throne of David and the Levitical priesthood.
-Therefore, God’s law, his instruction will govern up to and all the way through the Millennial Kingdom.[v]
+Therefore, God’s law, his instruction will govern up to and through the Millennial Kingdom.[v]

 This new and better covenant that Yeshua made with Israel came with a promise that, “I [God] will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people” (Jeremiah 31:33).
 Therefore, God’s law would not be learned through our old sinful nature and hearts of stone, but rather the old instruction now would be revealed through the indwelling presence and power of the Holy Spirit, and would be eternally written into our new nature and hearts of flesh.
 In other words, we would become one with God’s law.